gaultier/blog/kahns_algorithm.md

 Ellen
 ```

 The first 3 elements are the ones with no incoming edge, the Software Engineers, since no one reports to them.
-Then come their repective managers, Angela and Jane.
+Then come their respective managers, Angela and Jane.
 Finally comes their manager, `Ellen`.

 So to insert all those people in our `people` SQL table, we go through that list in reverse order: We can first insert `Ellen`, then `Jane`, etc, until we finally insert `Bella`.